 While people tend to focus on how high or low their action is and removing fret-buzz when they think of guitar setups, but in reality, it’s a complete check-up for your instrument.
 Think of it as taking it to the doctor, even if it has a small cold.

 A guitar tech will help make sure the parts of your guitar are just right and figure out why your instrument refuses to stay in tune or why you’re having intonation issues on the whole instrument.
-If you have poor intonation, pitch accuracy is off; for example, if you hit an open E, and on the same string you hit the 12th fret and it doesn’t match, this is a sign there is a problem with the intonation.
+If you have poor intonation, pitch accuracy will be off across the entire fretboard.

 It might be a simple fix, or they might suggest that you replace something.

 In some cases, they can order the part you need, and of course, they’ll install it for you, much like an auto mechanic.
 The majority of the time, though, the guitar requires some adjustments.

 Overall, guitar setups should be performed at least a couple times per year, and I think it’s worth every penny.
 It also takes a lot of the guesswork out of troubleshooting a guitar, and it’s always nice to get a professional opinion from someone who makes a living by fixing instruments.

 If you’re overdue for a guitar setup and your guitar won’t stay in tune, just take it in.
 You’ll be glad you did!